 A higher salary

-Construction project managers tend to earn more than folks in manual roles.
+Construction project managers tend to earn more than people in manual roles.
 You can expect to earn around £60,000 as a senior or chartered project manager.
 Even when newly trained, you can expect to earn a healthy £30,000.

 More energy outside of work